Meet the Board

 Originally from Protivin, Iowa, Jim is a retired chemistry and physics teacher from Dubuque Senior High School.
 He is also an adjunct professor at the University of Dubuque.
 Jim holds a bachelor of science degree in chemistry from Loras College and a master of science degree in physics education from the University of Wisconsin, Superior.
 In the community, Jim is a member of the City of Dubuque Long Range Planning and Advisory Commission, is active in buildings and grounds at St. Raphael’s Cathedral in Dubuque, and is a high school football official.
 He and his wife Lois have three adult children, Kari, Kristin and Katie.

 Anderson Sainci was born and raised in Florida and moved to Dubuque in 2006.
-He is the Resource Management Coordinator and Supervisor for the City of Dubuque’s Public Works Department.
+He is the director of the City of Dubuque Office of Shared Prosperity and Neighborhood Support.
 Anderson is a graduate of the University of Dubuque where he received his bachelor’s degree in Business Administration, as well as his Master of Arts Degree in Communication.
 He serves on the board of directors for Every Child / Every Promise, Dubuque Black Men Coalition, Dubuque Dream Center, St. Mark Youth Enrichment, Radius Church and Steeple Square.
-Anderson and his wife, Kiesha, have three children.
+Anderson and his wife, Kiesha, have four children.